Trading of shares of heavily indebted property developer China Evergrande suspended in Hong Kong

 Earlier in September, police in Shenzhen, a southern Chinese city, said they had detained some staff at China Evergrande Group’s wealth management unit.

+Evergrande ran short of cash after Beijing tightened controls in 2020 on corporate debt that the ruling Communist Party worries is dangerously high.
+Evergrande said it had more assets than debt but had trouble turning slow-selling real estate into cash to repay creditors.

-A series of debt defaults in China’s sprawling property sector since 2021 have left behind half-finished apartment buildings and disgruntled homebuyers.
+A series of debt defaults in China’s sprawling property sector since 2021 has left behind half-finished apartment buildings and disgruntled homebuyers.
 Observers fear the real estate crisis may further slow the world’s second-largest economy and spill over globally.

+In August, Evergrande applied for Chapter 15 bankruptcy protection filing in New York, which allows a U.S. court to halt litigation and other collection efforts in the U.S. in cross-border insolvency cases.